 “How could she just do that without asking me first?
 Doesn’t she know I spent hours creating that!”, I remember telling myself enraged.

-“Look, I know my draft’s design features weren’t that good but I felt really disrespected by your actions without even telling me about it ahead of time...
-Though I admit, what you submitted was way better…”
+“Look, I know my draft’s design features weren’t that good but I felt really disrespected.
+You didn't even warn me ahead of time...
+Though, I admit, what you submitted was way better…”

 A two-year study from Google added to this by showing that the best-performing teams all had one thing in common: psychological safety.

-Psychological safety is the ability of a team to trust that they can take risks, be candid, and offer ideas without fear of embarrassment or backlash.
+Psychological safety is the ability of a team to cultivate a climate of trust where everyone can take risks, be candid, and offer ideas without fear of embarrassment.